Brazil travel advice

 Child sex tourism

 Brazil is actively seeking to prevent child sex tourism.
-A number of tourists have been convicted of offences relating to the corruption of minors.
+Several tourists have been convicted of offences relating to the exploitation of minors.

-The legal age of consent in Brazil is 18.
+The legal age of sexual consent in Brazil is 18.
 Prison sentences are severe.

 Child Sex Tourism: It’s a Crime